therealthapa/case2025-multimodal/README.md

 <h3>Subtask 3</h3>

-The Neutral label should be assigned '0', the Support label should be assigned '1',and the Oppose label should be assigned '3'.
+The Neutral label should be assigned '0', the Support label should be assigned '1', and the Oppose label should be assigned '3'.

 <h3>Subtask 4</h3>